-- the Cabinet of Ministers, - the Governmental Office for European and Euro-Atlantic Integration, - the Ministry of Finance, - the Ministry for the Reintegration of Temporary Occupied Territories, - The Ministry of Social Policy; - The Ministry of Economy and its partners, PJSC Ukrazaliznytsia and concerned Regional Military Administrations; - The Ministry of Agrarian Policy and Food, its Farmers Fund and the State Service of Ukraine on Food Safety and Consumer Protection (SSUFSCP).
+- the Cabinet of Ministers of Ukraine, - the Secretariat of the Cabinet of Ministers of Ukraine, - the Ministry of Finance, - the Ministry for the Reintegration of Temporary Occupied Territories, - The Ministry of Social Policy; - The Ministry of Economy and its partners, PJSC Ukrazaliznytsia and concerned Regional Military Administrations; - The Ministry of Agrarian Policy and Food, the Ukrainian State Fund for Support of Farms and the State Service of Ukraine on Food Safety and Consumer Protection (SSUFSCP); - Ministry for Communities and Territories Development; - Ministry of Education and Science.

 Relevant local authorities and civil society groups may also be invited to participate in the monitoring of the action.
-Main focal point for implementing the action and direct counterparts for the EU will be the Ministry of Finance and the Governmental Office for European and Euro-Atlantic Integration.
+Main focal point for implementing the action and direct counterparts for the EU will be the Ministry of Finance and the Secretariat of the Cabinet of Ministers.
 The Ministry of Finance will be delivering the disbursements requests and evidence of progress linked to the payment.
 Regular policy dialogues and steering committee meetings with participants of relevant Ukrainian counterparts will underpin the monitoring of the action.